Build a Simple Media Connector

 previewType

-to determine whether a thumbnail or full-size image is required - Fetches the appropriate image from picsum.photos
+to determine a requested preview type - Fetches the appropriate image from picsum.photos

 - Returns the image data as an